Financial Report Semantics and Dynamics Theory

 This page is home of the Financial Report Semantics and Dynamics Theory.
 This theory is an expository paper which explains the semantics and dynamics of a financial report; the mechanical aspects of a financial report.
 The theory is a resource for software vendors, accountants, internal auditors, external auditors, regulators, financial analysts, and other business professionals working with semantic, structured, model based digital financial reports which leverage the XBRL medium.

-FINAL version of the Financial Report Semantics and Dynamics Theory
+CURRENT BEST version of the Financial Report Semantics and Dynamics Theory

 Prior version: 2012-03-08